garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-purchase-order.md

 2. [Receive and post the purchase order](#receive-and-post-the-purchase-order)

 ### Match the supplier invoice with the purchase order
-To post a purchase order in the system, all the details from the supplier invoice must match with the purchase order; this includes the date, document number, part numbers, and the total amount.
-Open the purchase order with the items to receive, update the **Document No.** to match the supplier document number, and the posting date must be the date today.
-For the items with the placeholder item **No.** like **Misc**, update to match the correct item **No.** and the **Unit Cost**.
-Here you will be reminded that this purchase order is linked to a jobsheet, and by selecting yes the item **No.** will be copied over to the jobsheet (see below).
+To post a purchase order in the system:
+1. All the details from the supplier invoice must match with the purchase order; this includes the date, document number, part numbers, and the total amount.
+2. Open the purchase order with the items to receive, update the **Document No.** to match the supplier document number, and the posting date must be the date today.
+3. For the items with the placeholder item **No.** like **Misc**, update to match the correct item **No.** and the **Unit Cost**.
+Here, you will be reminded that this purchase order is linked to a jobsheet, and by selecting yes the item **No.** will be copied over to the jobsheet.

 ![](media/garagehive-trial-processing-a-purchase-order1.gif)